bet01/workshops/docker/README.md

 ## What about creating our own?

 Let’s containerize a boilerplate dotnet 6 web api.
-Make a working folder called `WeatherAPI` and in this folder run dotnet new webapi
+Make a working folder called "WeatherAPI" and in this folder run `dotnet new webapi`

 Open the code in visual studio/visual studio code and in the root folder create an empty text file called Dockerfile with no extension.
 In this file paste: